ehsanm94/teleyatzi/README.md

 ### Deployment

-Clone the repo, move to project root and run
+Clone the repo, set the environment variables, move to project root and run

 ```bash
 docker compose up -d